vickepicke123/TipToTip/README.md

 ## Important
 Be careful not to click anywhere and only drag the map.
-I suggest selecting the 'Add waypoint' tool (3rd one) so that the site does not need to load for ages if the map is clicked.
+I suggest selecting the 'Add Or Remove Control Points' tool (3rd one) so that the site does not need to load for ages if the map is clicked.